Tacit programming

 Tacit programming, also called point-free style, is a programming paradigm in which function definitions do not identify the arguments (or "points") on which they operate.
 Instead the definitions merely compose other functions, among which are combinators that manipulate the arguments.
 Tacit programming is of theoretical interest, because the strict use of composition results in programs that are well adapted for equational reasoning.
-It is also the natural style of certain programming languages, including APL and its derivatives, and concatenative languages such as Forth.
-The lack of argument naming gives point-free style a reputation of being unnecessarily obscure, hence the epithet "pointless style".
+It is also the natural style of some programming languages, including APL and its derivatives, and concatenative languages such as Forth.
+The lack of argument naming gives point-free style a reputation of being needlessly obscure, hence the epithet "pointless style".

 Unix scripting uses the paradigm with pipes.

-The key idea in tacit programming is to assist in operating at the appropriate level of abstraction.

 Examples

 Python

 Tacit programming can be illustrated with the following Python code.
 A sequence of operations such as the following: